Abdalrahman-Bebars/mychart/README.md

 ---

-## 🔹 Step 1: Define the Named Template
+## 🔹 Step 1: Define a Named Template

 In `templates/_helpers.tpl`: